Crichope Linn: Eminent visitors

 Robert Forsyth published his popular five volume work "Beauties of Scotland" in 1805 in which, following his visit, he describes the "..very beautiful cascade by falling over a precipice of about 80 to 90 feet in height and perpendicular."

 Robert Burns who knew the area well as a local and as a customs and excise officer, lived for a time at near by Ellisland Farm and is said to have carved his initials here.

+The author Allan Cunningham carved his full name and the date 1806 on the wall of the "Sutors Seat" as recorded by local man W.A.Carruthers in 1960.